Start

 12 – 13 February 2025, Singapore

-The NUS Centre for International Law (CIL) and the Center for Climate Change Law and Governance (CLIMA) Faculty of Law, University of Copenhagen welcome proposals for paper presentations for the conference ‘Decarbonization of Shipping and Alternative Fuels’, which will take place in Singapore on Wednesday-Thursday, 12-13 February 2025.
+The NUS Centre for International Law (CIL) and the Center for Climate Change Law and Governance (CLIMA) Faculty of Law, University of Copenhagen are holding a two-day conference ‘Decarbonization of Shipping and Alternative Fuels’, which will take place in Singapore and online (in hybrid format) on Wednesday and Thursday, 12-13 February 2025.

 Conference Background and Overarching Questions